-Failure to meet the requirements specified by the SAP academic plan will result immediate disqualification of financial aid eligibility.
-To re-establish financial aid eligibility, all academic deficiencies must be eliminated by completing the required number of credit hours necessary to meet 2/3 (66.67%) pace and/or complete enough credit hours to achieve the minimum 2.0 cumulative GPA (undergraduate) or 3.0 cumulative GPA (graduate), at the student's expense.
+Failure to meet the requirements specified by the SAP academic plan will result in immediate disqualification of financial aid eligibility.
+To re-establish financial aid eligibility, all academic deficiencies must be eliminated by completing the required number of credit hours necessary to meet 2/3 (66.67%) pace and/or complete enough credit hours to achieve the minimum 2.0 cumulative GPA (undergraduate), at the student's expense.